Reference > WCAG1 Level A

 P850

-2.2: Text within this element has a low contrast
+CP 2.2: Text within this element has a low contrast

 Ensure that foreground and background colour combinations provide sufficient contrast when viewed by someone having colour deficits or when viewed on a black and white screen.
 Note that our contrast calculation does not account for background images, gradients or text shadows.
 See WCAG 1.0 Guideline 2.